ginobilinie/medSynthesisV1/README.md

 # medSynthesisV1
-This is a copy of package for medical image synthesis work with LRes-ResUnet and GAN (wgan-gp) in pytorch framework, which is an simple extension of our paper <a href='https://ieeexplore.ieee.org/abstract/document/8310638/'>Medical Image Synthesis with Deep Convolutional Adversarial Networks</a>.
+This is a copy of package for medical image synthesis work with LRes-ResUnet and GAN (wgan-gp) in pytorch framework, which is a simple extension of our paper <a href='https://ieeexplore.ieee.org/abstract/document/8310638/'>Medical Image Synthesis with Deep Convolutional Adversarial Networks</a>.

 # How to run the pytorch code
 The main entrance for the code is runCTRecon.py or runCTRecon3d.py (currently, the 2d/2.5d version is fine to run, and the discriminator for 3d version need to be updated)